phucvu-nyu/bst236/docs/chapter_algorithms/climb_stairs.md

 Let us start with the most straightforward approach: brute force search all the possible ways to climb the stairs.
 We will introduce the strategy called "backtracking".

-<u>Backtracking</u> is a method to solve problems by exhaustive search, where the core idea is to start from an initial state and brute force all possible solutions, recording the correct ones until a solution is found or all possible choices are exhausted without finding a solution.
+<u>Backtracking</u> is a method to solve problems by exhaustive search, where the core idea is to start from an initial state and brute force all possible solutions, recording the correct ones until a solution is found, or all possible choices are exhausted without finding a solution.
 Backtracking typically employs "depth-first search" to traverse the solution space.

 ### Backtracking